FindMySchool LogoFindMySchool

 Best suited to families seeking a traditional grammar school education combined with modern facilities, meaningful diversity initiatives through assisted places, and an environment where academic excellence and happiness are treated as partners, not opposites.

 Yes.
-The school achieved a routine ISI inspection in December 2024 confirming strong teaching, excellent pupil behaviour, and high standards across academic and pastoral areas.
-GCSE results rank the school 188th (top 10% in England), with 70% of entries achieving grades 9-7.
-In 2024, five students secured Oxbridge places.
-The school is consistently rated among the top three independent schools in Yorkshire.
+The school has a routine ISI inspection record confirming strong teaching, excellent pupil behaviour, and high standards across academic and pastoral areas.
+In the current 2025 dataset, GCSE results rank the school 181st of 3,895 for academic outcomes, with 70.9% of entries achieving grades 9-7.
+A-level academic outcomes also sit in a strong national band at 210th of 2,549.

 For 2025-2026, fees are £12,600-£14,064 annually for junior school (depending on year group) and £17,973 for senior school and sixth form (Years 7-13).
 These include books, stationery, and insurance.
 Lunches are charged separately at £4.20 (junior) or £4.50 (senior) per day.
 A 5% discount applies to families with three or more children.
 Families earning below £80,000 may be eligible for assisted places, supporting 6-8 students annually.